GWUWriterSurvey2019/GWU-GWS-2019/README.md

 # GWU-GWS-2019
-This repo hosts data and reports from Game Workers Unite 2019 Game Writers Survey!
+This repo hosts data and reports from the Game Workers Unite 2019 Game Writers Survey!

 # What's in this repo?